rjkiv/rb3_plus/Harmonies/README.md

 - Open up your system's file explorer, and navigate to where you have RPCS3 installed.
 - Go to ```dev_hdd0\game\BLUS30463\USRDIR```.
 Create the folder ```HMX0756``` if it does not exist.
 Then, navigate inside this folder.
-- Paste the *_plus.mid files for the harmony bundle you want in the folder (i.e. Rock Band), and depending on if you have previously placed upgrades in this folder, do one of the following:
+- Paste the *_plus.mid files for the harmony upgrade you want in the folder, and depending on if you have previously placed upgrades in this folder, do one of the following:
-  - If you have never posted an upgrade here before, simply paste the harmony bundle's upgrades.dta file in.
+  - If you have never posted an upgrade here before, simply paste the harmony's upgrades.dta file in.
-  - If you HAVE posted an upgrade here before, open up the existing upgrades.dta, scroll down to the very bottom, and paste in the contents of the harmony bundle's upgrades.dta file.
+  - If you HAVE posted an upgrade here before, open up the existing upgrades.dta, scroll down to the very bottom, and paste in the contents of the harmony's upgrades.dta file.
-  - IMPORTANT NOTE: if you have previously applied a pro string upgrade from this repo into this upgrades.dta AND it shares a name with a song in the harmony bundle (i.e. you applied a Blitzkrieg Bop pro string upgrade and you're trying to install the RB1 harmony bundle), you will need to either delete the pro string midi and corresponding upgrade info, or merge their harmony and pro string midis together.
+  - IMPORTANT NOTE: if you have previously applied a pro string upgrade from this repo into this upgrades.dta AND it shares a name with the harmony upgrade (i.e. you applied a Blitzkrieg Bop pro string upgrade and you're trying to install the harmonies), you will need to either delete the pro string midi and corresponding upgrade info, or merge their harmony and pro string midis together.
+- Navigate to the directory where the original song's files are located, and open up the songs.dta file.
+Within the (songs ) array, add the line (vocal_parts X), where X is the number of harm parts you saw in the *_plus.mid.
 - Finally, open up C3CONTools, and launch the PS3 Converter.
 Then click Encryption Options --> Encrypt replacement MIDI file(s).
-Navigate to the ```HMX0756``` folder from your RPCS3 install, and select the *_plus.mid files you placed in there.
+Navigate to the ```HMX0756``` folder from your RPCS3 install, and select the *_plus.mid file you placed in there.
 The midi should now be encrypted and recognizable by RPCS3.
 - That's it!
 Boot up RB3 on RPCS3 and enjoy your upgrade!